-This tells you the percentage of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with ADL's generally correlates with better rehabilitation.
+This tells you the percentage of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with activities of daily living often correlates with successful rehabilitation services.

 - Broadlawns Medical CenterAcute Care Hospitals 8.22 miles away1801 Hickman Road Des Moines Iowa 50314Government - Local(515) 282-2200

 - Iowa Lutheran HospitalAcute Care Hospitals 8.74 miles away700 East University Avenue Des Moines Iowa 50316Voluntary non-profit - Private(515) 263-5612

 - Mercyone Des Moines Medical CenterAcute Care Hospitals 8.97 miles away1111 6th Ave Des Moines Iowa 50314Voluntary non-profit - Private(515) 247-3121